OpusVL/asterisk-docker/README.md

 Full details are here: [Asterisk LDAP Integration](http://asteriskdocs.org/en/3rd_Edition/asterisk-book-html-chunk/ExternalServices_id291590.html)

+## ODBC and PostgreSQL Support

+Now build with ODBC and the postgresql-client to enble the use of real-time databases.

 ## Festival TTS

 Festival is a default install listening on TCP port 1314 - but does not need to be exposed.